Ntuk/smart-recipe-meal-planner/README.md

 - Frontend → Ingredient Scanner Service: Upload images for OCR processing
 - Frontend → Meal Planning Service: Generate meal plans based on preferences
 - Frontend → Shopping List Service: Create and manage shopping lists
+- Meal Planning Service → Recipe Service: Fetch recipes for meal plan creation

 ### Asynchronous Communication (Event-Driven)
-The system uses RabbitMQ/Kafka for event-driven communication between services:
+The system uses RabbitMQ for event-driven communication between services:

-- Ingredient Scanner Service → Recipe Service: When new ingredients are detected, the Recipe Service is notified to update available recipes
+- Ingredient Scanner Service → Meal Planning Service: When new ingredients are detected, the Meal Planning Service is notified to suggest recipes
 - Meal Planning Service → Shopping List Service: When a meal plan is created, the Shopping List Service generates a list of missing ingredients
 - Services → Frontend: Real-time updates are pushed to the frontend when data changes
 - Auth Service → Other Services: User authentication events are broadcast to relevant services